ritaturk/xenko-docs/manual/getting-started/create-a-script.md

 	}
 ```

+**Loading your new script in Game Studio**

-5. Save your project and script files
+1. Save your project and script files
-6. Go to the Game Studio, and select **Yes** in the displayed popup prompting you for reload of the affected assemblies.
+2. Go to the Game Studio, and select **Yes** in the displayed popup prompting you for reload of the affected assemblies.

    ![Confirmation message](media/create-a-script-confirmation-message.png)

    _Confirmation message_

-   Game Studio adds your class files to your [component](xref:component) list.
+   Game Studio adds your class script to your [component](xref:component) list.

-8. Select your entity.
+3. Select your entity.
 In the **Priority grid** section, click **Add component**, and then select the class that you created.

    ![Add script in Add component](media/create-a-script-add-component.png)